Summer camp 2026

 Tuesday

 Light up the night!
 We’ll make light up firefilies and a light up lava lamp.
-We’ll also mix a glow in the dark concotion.
+We’ll also mix a glow in the dark concoction.

 Wednesday